NSS-Data-Analytics-Cohort-9/accidents_bonus/README.md

 ## Traffic Accidents Bonus Exercise

-For this bonus exercise, you'll be working with a subset of the full traffic accidents dataset - the accients which occurred in the year 2018.
+For this bonus exercise, you'll be working with a subset of the full traffic accidents dataset - the accidents which occurred in the year 2018.
 However, the data is formatted in a different way - each month is split out into a different sheet.

 1. Start by creating a new spreadsheet called "Analysis".
 Move this sheet so that it is the first one in the workbook.
 2. In cell A1, enter "Month Num".
 Below this, generate a sequence of numbers from 1 to 12.
 When you do this, use Excel's ability to Auto Fill a sequence, as describe here: https://support.microsoft.com/en-us/office/fill-data-automatically-in-worksheet-cells-74e31bdd-d993-45da-aa82-35a236c5b5db